 The Kangaroo Island Dunnart is a small carnivorous marsupial found only on Kangaroo Island, South Australia.
 AWC is working with local landholders and conservation organisation, Kangaroo Island Land for Wildlife, to protect one of the surviving populations of the dunnart after extensive wildfires in late 2019 and early 2020 burnt 95 per cent of their habitat.

-Extensive wildfires in late 2019, and again in early 2020, burnt 95 per cent of the remaining habitat of the Kangaroo Island Dunnart.
-Fortunately, the dunnart has persisted in unburnt patches of vegetation, but the population has been reduced to perilously low levels.
+Extensive wildfires in late 2019 and early 2020 burnt 95 per cent of the remaining habitat of the Kangaroo Island Dunnart.
+Fortunately, the dunnart persisted in unburnt patches of vegetation, but the population was reduced to perilously low levels.

 Historically, the main threat to the Kangaroo Island Dunnart was clearing of native vegetation to farmland, which has occurred across half the island.
 Wildfires in the remaining native vegetation is a serious threat, as most records of the dunnart are from long-unburnt vegetation.
 Feral cats occur on Kangaroo Island and can be presumed to hunt more effectively in recently burnt vegetation.
 The fenced feral cat-free area, constructed by AWC at Western River Refuge in partnership with local landholders and conservation organisation Kangaroo Island Land for Wildlife, is therefore critical to helping save the species.